 Office for Civil Rights (OCR) enforces HIPAA and holds both parties accountable. | |

-Communication and Collaboration | Effective communication and collaboration between entities and vendors is essential. |
+Communication and Collaboration | Effective communication and collaboration between entities and vendors is necessary. |

 Regular updates, addressing concerns, and managing changes promote compliance. | |